cameraui/docs/cameras/shortcuts.md

 # Shortcuts

 Shortcuts are controls you place directly on a camera's video.
 A shortcut points at another **camera** or a **sensor**, and what it does depends on whether you hover or click.
-Shortcuts are saved per camera and per user, so everyone can arrange their own.
+Shortcuts are saved per camera and per user.

 ## Camera shortcuts

 A camera shortcut puts a neighbouring camera one move away:

 - **Hover** to preview that camera inline, without leaving the one you're watching.
 While reviewing a recording, the preview shows that camera at the same moment and follows along as you scrub.
 - **Click** to switch to that camera.
-When you're reviewing the past, it opens at the same timestamp, so you can follow a person from one camera to the next without losing your place.
+When you're reviewing the past, it opens at the same timestamp.

-For example, while reviewing footage a person walks out of camera A's view toward camera B. Hover B's shortcut to keep watching, or click it to jump to B at that exact moment.

 ## Sensor shortcuts